Our Warranty Details

 Learn more About Jewelry

 Before purchasing fine jewelry and diamonds let help you know more about it.
-We all know diamonds are precious stone and we all love to purchase it.
+We all know diamonds are precious stones and we all love to purchase them.
 This will help you get the best diamond with confidence.
 Diamonds are rated and sold according to the 4 cs ie. Carat, Color, Cut, and Clarity.
 Let’s know more about each aspect in detail.

 4 Cs of diamond

 This refers to the absence of color in a diamond.
 A chemically pure and structurally perfect diamond has no hue and consequently a higher value.
 The colorlessness of a diamond is graded on an alphabetical scale from D (colorless) to Z (light yellow).

 CUT is the most defining characteristic of a diamond.
 The cut of a diamond refers not to its shape, but to the balance of proportion, symmetry, and polish achieved by the diamond cutter.
 It is evaluated using the attributes of brilliance, fire, and scintillation.
 An expertly cut diamond will achieve high levels of brilliance, sparkle, and durability.
 Even if a diamond is graded well in other areas, a poor cut can result in a dull, muted effect.
 Diamond-Cut Scale contains 5 grades ranging from Excellent to Poor.